logiclogue/ludum-dare-40/README.md

 ## Plan

 -
-    - Update person to use position
+    - Create a gulp plugin which will transform the sprite sheets into JSON
-    - Update the person to collect the coin
+    - Create another person in the game
+-
     - Collision
 - Create a name for the game
 - Fix resizing of the screen